-- Is the salary enough for me to pay my bills?
+- Is the salary enough to pay my bills?

 - Does it provide the benefits I want or need?

 Don't be afraid to ask employers for additional benefits or flexibility that you might require, but avoid submitting a list of demands.
-Many employers may want to meet your needs, but may not be able to do so.
+An employer may want to meet your needs, but may not be limited by budget and policies.

 Once you have considered the offer, make a decision and respond to the person making the offer.
-If you decide to accept, ask for the offer in writing to protect yourself.
+If you decide to accept, ask for the offer in writing.
 If you turn it down, do so professionally.
 You never know when you will cross paths with that employer again.